test-coverage-enforce-bot/identity-agent-onprem-userstore/conf/README.md

-# WSO2 On-premise User Store Agent
+# WSO2 On-premise Outbound User Store Agent
-WSO2 On-premise User Store Agent is a lightweight MSF4J (WSO2 Microservices Framework for Java) service which is used by the WSO2 Identity Cloud to connect to the on-premise userstores.
+WSO2 On-premise Outbound User Store Agent is a lightweight MSF4J (WSO2 Microservices Framework for Java) service which is used by the WSO2 Identity Cloud to connect to the on-premise userstores.

 ## Key Features
 *  Authenticate users in LDAP userstore.
 *  Retrieve attributes of users in LDAP userstore.
 *  Retrieve roles of a user in LDAP userstore.
 *  Secure configuration files through Ciphertool.
-*  Secure Endpoint through JWT security interceptor.

 ## System Requirements
 1. Minimum memory - 512MB